SENATOR CHRISTINE COHEN

 In the past, Connecticut's finances have been managed in such a way that prioritizes the short-term, rather than considering the long-term implications.
 Decades of this type of thinking allowed for massive unfunded pension liabilities to go unaddressed.
 We owe it to our kids to tackle these problems in a manner that addresses our current needs, while being mindful of the future.

 As your state senator, I have now voted for three biennial budgets that made record payments toward the long-term unfunded pension debt from the past 70 years while fully funding current employee obligations, so we do not repeat the mistakes of the past.
-As a member of the Finance Committee, I wrote and helped pass our most recent bipartisan budget that invests in education, municipal aid, nonprofits, nursing homes, civil and social justice and health care – all without raising taxes.
-In fact, for the first time in decades, we were able to cut the income tax rate for most residents.
+As a member of the Finance Committee, I helped write and pass our most recent bipartisan budget that invests in education, municipal aid, nonprofits, nursing homes, civil and social justice, and health care – all while cutting taxes by $600 million.
+For the first time in decades, we were able to cut the income tax rate for most residents.
+We addressed the pension and annuity earnings exemption cliff and protected the income tax phaseout on Social Security.
 We have shored up the Rainy Day Fund to over $3 billion, and met the legal maximum.
 We supported nonprofits with $110 million, increased the Earned Income Tax Credit for working families, providing $40 million in income to nearly 195,000 households and paid down over $2 billion in long-term debt.

 Fiscal responsibility is critical for the growth and success of Connecticut and I'm committed to ensuring our policies are not an extra burden on taxpayers.